1. Home

 The reasons for the dramatic situation in Malawi are complex.
 The country in southeast Africa is considered poor: according to the World Bank, more than 70 percent of the population live below the poverty line.

 Accordingly, the healthcare system is inadequate and has enormous gaps in provision.
-All of this has serious consequences: On a normal day, I see around 15 patients - of which a good 12 have carcinoma.
+All of this has serious consequences: on a normal day, I see around 15 patients - of which a good 12 have carcinoma.

 • Poor vaccination rate